EmNudge/logpipe/docs/guide/alternatives.md

 ## CLI Programs

 For a CLI-specific alternative, I quite like [tailspin](https://github.com/bensadeh/tailspin).
 Its goals are aligned with this project and it's a great install if you want to keep your input in the terminal.
+It evolves from programs like [ccze](https://github.com/cornet/ccze)

 It doesn't have advanced searching, chunking, or any of the advantages web UIs bring, but it's still really helpful if you're SSHing or just don't want to bother with the web.